Accommodations and Services

 Extra Help during Summer Orientation – (No additional fee).
 Student Disability Services staff members are available to help with the selection of courses.

 Smooth Move Into College – (Fee is approximately $150.00).
-Incoming SDS freshmen will be allowed to move into their MSU residential college three full days before the rest of the incoming freshmen.
+Incoming SDS freshmen will be allowed to move into their Murray State residential college three full days before the rest of the incoming freshmen.
 This extra time allows for a more leisurely move in and then provides two days of study skills workshops to ensure a more successful transition to college.
 (Vocational Rehabilitation may pay this fee).

 Specialized Classes – (No additional fee).